-The Town has eleven schools for grades kindergarten through 12 comprising of: one senior high school, two middle schools, and eight elementary schools.
-Enrollment in grades pre-kindergarten through 12 as of October 1, 2014 was 6,589.
+The Town has twelve schools for grades kindergarten through 12 comprising of: one high school, one alternative education high school, two middle schools, and eight elementary schools.
+Enrollment in grades prekindergarten through 12 as of October 1, 2014 was 6,589.
 The rated capacity of the system facilities is 7,540.